themlstudent/100DaysofMachineLearning/Dimensionality Reduction/Readme.md

 More input features often make a predictive modeling task more challenging to model, more generally referred to as the curse of dimensionality.

 High-dimensionality statistics and dimensionality reduction techniques are often used for data visualization.
-Nevertheless these techniques can be used in applied machine learning to simplify a classification or regression dataset in order to better fit a predictive model.
+Nevertheless these techniques can be used in applied machine learning to simplify a classification or regression dataset in order to better fit a predictive model

+I will discover a gentle introduction to dimensionality reduction for machine learning

+### After reading this, you will know:

+<li>Large numbers of input features can cause poor performance for machine learning algorithms.</li>
+<li>Dimensionality reduction is a general field of study concerned with reducing the number of input features.</li>
+<li>Dimensionality reduction methods include feature selection, linear algebra methods, projection methods, and autoencoders.</li>